 Perhaps he thought the MPAA would send the boys round.

-Additional footage of the two girls being forced to strip
+- Additional footage of the two girls being forced

-Additional dialogue during the scene of Estelle going down on Weasel
+- Additional dialogue during the scene of Estelle going down on

 Once again, Craven worked with Frumkes in restoring these few sections of footage and a new 1.85:1 widescreen print was digitally remastered for the film's DVD release, which now ran for approximately 84 and a half minutes.